Garlic Shrimp Salad

 Prepare Shrimp

 - Heat sauté pan on medium, add butter and once it's melted, add shrimp and garlic.
 Stir shrimp every 20 seconds making sure shrimp is cooked through.
 It takes about 5 minutes.
-It should be opaque and pink.
+It should be opaque and pink.1/2 pound raw shrimp, 2 tablespoons butter, 1 clove garlic

-- Place two large handfuls of baby romaine lettuce in a bowl
+- Place two large handfuls of baby romaine lettuce in each bowl.2 cups romaine lettuce

 Equipment